apple1417/bl-sdk-mods/Readme.md

 Compatible with both BL2 and TPS

+### Fix Hotfixes
+Allows you to use "online" text mod hotfixes, by adding dummy objects to reorder SHiFT services.

+Note that this solution is *not* stable, and will likely break if Gearbox reorders services again.

+Compatible with both BL2 and TPS.

 ### Hide Undiscovered Missions
 A super simple mod that hides undiscovered missions in your mission log.